 Q: I'm interested in your cat visiting service, what do I need to do?

 A: Initially, just give us a call or contact us through the web form.
-We will need your postcode to work out exact costs per visit.
+We will need your postcode to check that we cover your area.
 We will then visit you to discuss your requirements, meet you and your cat(s) and collect the keys.

 Q: What do you do when you visit my cat?

 A: First and foremost, we give your cats what they need.
 Some love attention and fuss, others prefer to keep a distance.
-You'll need to let us know their individual quirks and preferences (although we do know about the myth that most cats don't like water, Peaches and many others would disagree!)
+You'll need to let us know their individual quirks and preferences.
 We try to establish their 'favourite thing' - it may be a toy, cuddles, the ever faithful catnip, brushing, lounging on our lap, a wander in the garden or something else.
-Many people with timid cats are surprised at how confident their pets become while in our care but we will never stress out the timid ones.
+Many people with timid cats are surprised at how confident their pets become whilst in our care but we will never stress out the timid ones.

 Q: What do I need to provide for my cat?